Iowa First-Time Home Buyer: 2023 Programs and Grants

 Note that government loan programs (including the FHA, VA, and USDA home loans) require you to buy a primary residence.
 That means you can’t use these loans for a vacation home or investment property.

-Depending on the mortgage loan you choose, you could potentially get into your new house with minimal cash out of pocket.
+Depending on your mortgage loan, you could get into your new house with minimal cash out of pocket.
 These programs even let you use gifted money or down payment assistance (DPA) to cover the down payment and closing costs.

-If you’re not sure which program to choose for your first mortgage, your lender can help you find the right match based on your finances and home buying goals.
+If you’re unsure which program to choose for your first mortgage, your lender can help you find the right match based on your finances and home-buying goals.

 Iowa first-time home buyer programs

-The Iowa Finance Authority (IFA) has a FirstHome Program4 that offers special mortgages to eligible first-time home buyers in Iowa.
+The Iowa Finance Authority (IFA) has different home loan programs to help first-time and repeat home buyers in Iowa buy a new home.

 IFA loans typically have below-average interest rates compared to the rest of the market.
-And they come with lower closing costs, at least partly thanks to the free Iowa Title Guaranty Owner’s Certificate, which might replace costly title insurance.
+They also come with lower closing costs, at least partly thanks to the free Iowa Title Guaranty Owner’s Certificate, which might replace costly title insurance.

 • Credit score of 640 and a debt-to-income ratio (DTI) below 45%